Oluwa-Laughter/ZeroToMastery/README.md

 # ZeroToMastery
-This repository contains all my python code and learnings from the ZeroToMastery by Andrei Neagoie
+This repository contains all my python code and learnings from ZeroToMastery by Andrei Neagoie